-The Marmot Featherless Component Jacket liner is nylon with Marmot MemBrain, a waterproof and breathable laminate.
+The Marmot Featherless Component Jacket liner is nylon with Marmot MemBrain, a waterproof and breathable laminate (hard to find both waterproof AND breathable).
 The shell is made from 3M Thinsulate Featherless polyester fibers.

 The North Face ThermoBall Snow Triclimate Jacket has a liner made from 124g PrimaLoft ThermoBall synthetic insulation and a shell made from polyester with DryVent waterproof and breathable laminate.

-This jacket also has a helmet-compatible hood, a powder skirt and underarm zips.
-Unlike most of the other jackets on this list, the ThermoBall is parka-length, providing extra warmth for those in extremely cold conditions (or who just tend to get cold a lot).
+The North Face Thermoball triclimate jacket also has a helmet-compatible hood, a powder skirt and underarm zips, for all sorts of weather situations and applications (including as a ski jacket).
+Unlike most of the other jackets on this list, the ThermoBall is parka-length, providing extra warmth for those in extremely cold weather conditions (or who just tend to get cold a lot).